microsoft/cookie-doh/README.md

 ## :gear: Devcontainer

-Alternatively, you can you can build a local container directly and use it in VSCode and/or PyCharm without developing in a remote node or setting up a local environment.
+Alternatively, you can build a local container directly and use it in VSCode and/or PyCharm without developing in a remote node or setting up a local environment.

 Learn about [Devcontainers](https://containers.dev/).